ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Video:** [`[34:50]`](https://youtu.be/YB8o_5qjNBc?t=2083)

-**Justin Drake**: In parallel to Phase 1 & Phase 2, the research team is doing is more education about Phase 0.
-Educational documents have been made.
+Concurrent to Phase 1 & Phase 2, research team created education documents about Phase 0.

 On July 15th 1:00 PM GMT there will be a 2nd Ethereum 2.0 AMA, an opportunity to ask questions related to your implementation work.

-Now that the spec is frozen, feel free to reach out with questions about the design.
-I'm Justin Drake on Telegram.
+Now that the spec is frozen, feel free to reach out to Justin Drake on Telegrams questions about the design.

 ## 3.2 Phase 1